rggibson/Authtopus/README.md

   } );
 ```

-Upon successful login, the server responds with a `user_id_auth_token` string and a `user` object containing the user's username, email and a flag indicating if the email has been verified.
+Upon successful login, the server responds with a `user_id_auth_token` string and a `user` object containing the user's username, email and information indicating if the email has been verified.
 In order to authenticate future requests, the user must set the `Authorization` header to the received `user_id_auth_token` value.
 For example, the user can request another verification email be sent by sending an authorized POST request to the `auth/v1.0/verify_email` endpoint:

 ```javascript
 $http.defaults.headers.common['Authorization'] = <user_id_auth_token>;